 London has been the second city of the Habsburg domain since the ascension of Mary I and Philip of Spain’s son to the throne in the 1600s.
 It is an empire that sprawls from North Africa to the Low Countries, across broad swathes of the German lands to the New World.

 While clockwork airships and other scientific wonders help prop the empire up, superstition still dominates it and not everyone is happy to see these technological wonders in the sky.
-A cabal within the Inquisition seeks to blunt the progress of science and technology by destroying a new steam-driven airship – the Majestic Maria – on its maiden voyage over London.
+A secret organisation seeks to blunt the progress of science and technology by destroying a new steam-driven airship – the Majestic Maria – on its maiden voyage over London.

 As a result, the ship's designer Professor Benedict Hawthorne finds himself plunged into a dangerous, shadowy world.
 The cabal wants to break him and discredit his innovations, and will use their full power and deadly secret arms to achieve this.
 A mysterious assassin, the dreaded Kit, seems to have taken a disturbing interest in him.